ShaunMaher/nbdkit-S3-gateway/README.md

 * `TCP_PORT`: The TCP port that the NBD server will listen on

 ## Suitable Wasabi Policy
+This might be overkill but it works.
+Trimming it down will be a future experiment.
 ```json
 {
   "Version": "2012-10-17",